 We agreed, though, that there is just as good and much better barbecue within five minutes of our house and everywhere else in Alabama (and let’s not forget our beloved Miss Leatha in Hattiesburg too).
 I love that Memphis has such a good barbecue reputation though, because it gets people who live in places that don’t have it to try it.
 It’d be like going to Chicago and not having deep-dish pizza.
 Or coming to Alabama and not having fried chicken, collards, and cornbread.
 So barbecue being Memphis’ culinary claim to fame is a good thing.

 One other thing about Memphis that does make it stand apart is bbq spaghetti – I had it once at Corky’s.
 It’s spaghetti noodles with bbq sauce (and some other things) in it.
-There’s a recipe here and a pic on Flickr of it here.
+There’s a pic on Flickr of it here.
 One person commented on the pic something like “how can you Americans improve on spaghetti?” and another person wrote “by putting bbq on it!”.

-Big Bob Gibson’s in Decatur has won several awards there in the past, but I haven’t been able to find a complete list of the winners for this year so I wonder how they did.
+Earlier this month, Memphis in May was held – Big Bob Gibson’s in Decatur has won several awards there in the past, but I haven’t been able to find a complete list of the winners for this year so I wonder how they did.
 One of the funniest things about the competition though, are the names of the teams – things like:

 Natural Born Grillers